Thomas Hinds

-Thomas Hinds (January 9, 1780 – August 23, 1840) was an American soldier and politician from the state of Mississippi, who served in the United States Congress from 1828 to 1831.
+Thomas Hinds (January 9, 1780 – August 23, 1840) was an American soldier, and politician from the state of Mississippi, who served in the United States Congress from 1828 to 1831.

-A hero of the War of 1812, Hinds is best known today as the namesake of Hinds County.
+A hero of the War of 1812, Hinds is best known today as the namesake of Hinds County, Mississippi.

 Biography

 Early years

 Thomas Hinds was born in Berkeley County, Virginia, (now part of West Virginia), on January 9, 1780.
 He would later move to (Old) Greenville in Jefferson County, Mississippi, where he was appointed justice and assessor of the county in 1805.

 Hinds was made a member of the Mississippi Territorial Council in 1806, remaining in that position until 1808.

 Military career

 Hinds was commissioned as a cavalry lieutenant in October 1805, gaining promotion to major in September 1813, during the War of 1812.
 His forces participated with distinction in the Battle of Pensacola (1814) and the Battle of New Orleans (1814–1815), under the command of General Andrew Jackson.